cbfacademy/intro-to-java-course/exercises/object-oriented-programming/README.md

 - `public String getMake()` - returns the car make
 - `public String getModel()` - returns the car model
 - `public int getYear()` - returns the year the car was made
+- `public String getColour()` - returns the colour of the car
+- `public String setColour()` - sets the colour of the car
-- `public String getDetails()` - returns the car details, including the make, model and year
+- `public String getDetails()` - returns the car details, including the make, model, colour and year

 #### :white_check_mark: Verify Your Implementation